patrickbucher/algorithms/diary.md

 Insertion Sort was easy to implement using `takewhile` and `drop`, which I probably also could have used for the Erlang implementation.

+For the binary addition, I first got the order of the result wrong.
+Used on a list and on a vector, `cons` adds to the front or end, respectively.

+The binary/decimal conversion was quite straightforward; however, I have to remind myself to use `recur` instead of literal recursive calls in Clojure.

+This concludes my first full week of working on this learning project, and also the end of the first iteration with an algorithm (Insertion Sort).
+I'm looking forward to tackle more interesting algorithms, and hope to make shorter iterations, now that I've got the basics of every language under my belt.

 # 2023-08-05 (Sa)

 I read the chapter on _Errors and Exceptions_ in the Erlang book, which I do in